-China's Xi swears in Hong Kong leader as city marks 20 years of Chinese rule
+China's Xi Jinping warns of 'red line' in Hong Kong

 Some warn the law could be used as an excuse to crack down on criticism of the government or the discussion of controversial topics like Hong Kong independence.

-Many locals fear the law could be the final nail in the coffin for the city's autonomy from China, granted under the principle of "one country, two systems."
+Many locals fear the law could be the final nail in the coffin for the city's autonomy from China.
 A previous attempt to introduce the legislation drew half a million protesters onto the streets and resulted in the resignation of a key minister in 2003.

 On Friday, Chinese Foreign Ministry spokesman Lu Kang said the Sino-British Joint Declaration, the agreement by which Hong Kong was handed over from the UK to China, was now just an "historical document" with no practical significance.